aptos-foundation/AIPs/aips/aip-75.md

 The goals of the prover are as follows:

 1. Enable keyless users to log in quickly and without friction.
-2. Preserve privacy of users w.r.t to the OIDC provider and the blockchain.
+2. Preserve privacy of users with respect to the OIDC provider and the blockchain.
 3. Implement a **training wheels** mode which protects against bugs in the zero-knowledge system.

 ### Out of Scope

-Initially, there will **not** be any privacy for the user w.r.t. the prover service itself; only w.r.t. the OIDC provider and the blockchain.
+Initially, there will **not** be any privacy for the user with respect to the prover service itself.
+The privacy guarantees will only be with respect to the OIDC provider and the blockchain.

 That is, the prover service will **temporarily** learn the user's private information, while computing the ZKP, including: